ericbannon/acs-cosign/README.md

 # Overview

 A simple GitHub action example for cosigning images in authenticated Quay registries (Note: can be modified with any OCI compliant registry by adjusting the docker login task under the github action).
+The action works by taking the input from the IMAGE file and running the cosign installer, proceeded by the signing of the image and pushing of signature to the registry.

 ## Instructions